• Templates & Playbooks

 A check-in email is your go-to when a conversation has gone quiet.
 Most deals don't close after a single interaction, so these gentle nudges are essential for getting a prospect's attention again and moving things forward.
 The best time to send a check-in is after a reasonable amount of time has passed without a response.
 This could be a week after you’ve sent a proposal or a few days after an initial discovery call.
 The goal isn't to pressure them for a decision but to simply bring your conversation back to the top of their inbox.
 A great check-in always offers value, perhaps by sharing a relevant article or a quick tip, to remind them why they were interested in the first place.

-When to Send a 'Next Steps' Email
+Use a 'Next Steps' Email to Drive Action

 This email is all about momentum.
 You should send a 'next steps' email within a few hours of a sales call or demo while the conversation is still fresh in everyone's mind.
 According to research from Outreach, sending it within two hours is ideal.
 This message serves as a quick recap of what you discussed, confirms the agreed-upon action items, and clarifies who is responsible for what.
 It prevents ambiguity and ensures the deal doesn't stall because of confusion.
 By clearly outlining the path forward, you make it easy for your prospect to keep the ball rolling and move closer to a decision.
 This is also the perfect opportunity to include a link to your calendar to schedule the next meeting.